Invested in Our Cities

 Our President, Matt Klein is also deeply rooted in the community.
 He is immediate past Chairman of the ULI Washington District Council; a past Chair of the Washington DC Chamber of Commerce; past Chairman of the Board for the Downtown Business Improvement District; on the Executive Committee of the District of Columbia Building Industry Association; a member of The Greater Washington Board of Trade, the World Presidents’ Organization, and the Federal City Council; and, has served on the Mayor’s Green Ribbon Committee and Streetcar Advisory Task Force.

-Akridge’s leaders and team members have been involved in countless organizations across the region to help transform the landscape of our nation’s capital.
-These organizations range from the District of Columbia Building Industry Association, the National Association of Industrial and Office Properties, the Apartment and Office Building Association, and more.
+Akridge's leaders and team members have been involved in countless organizations to help transform the landscape of the DC region and North Carolina.
+These organizations range from the National Association of Industrial and Office Properties, the Apartment and Office Building Association, the District of Columbia Building Industry Association, and more.
 We have also helped lead numerous Business Improvement Districts.
 Our combined efforts have left an indelible mark on the cities where we operate.
 Through these efforts, Akridge continues to redefine our cities by making working more productive, playing more delightful, and living in our city more harmonious.